 Denmark was the first country to implement a dual income tax as early as 1987, but the government's dual income tax proposal was modified in the parliamentary process and dividend income was never taxed at a single flat rate.
 Moreover, dividend income is double taxed at the corporate and the personal level, although at a reduced rate.
-From 1994 dividends are subject to a 28% withholding tax, which is final for dividend income below the threshold and which is credited against the higher tax rate of 43% for dividend income, capital income and income from shares.
+From 1994 dividends are subject to a 28% withholding tax, which is final for dividend income below the threshold and which is credited against the higher tax rate of 43% for dividend income above the threshold.
+The Danish income tax code distinguishes personal income, capital income and income from shares.
 But only income from shares is taxed at the reduced rates, whereas personal and capital income, in particular interest income, is taxed according to the progressive schedule.
 A separate schedule is applied to capital gains.